 If your cancer is in the throat or voice box, there may be voice loss.
 You may have trouble breathing, eating, chewing and drinking.
 You may need a G-tube (which feeds nutrition into the stomach) or a tracheotomy (which creates a breathing hole in the neck).

-Palliative care specialists are experts in treating the symptoms of a serious illness like head and neck cancer.
-By getting your pain and other symptoms under control, they allow you to cope with the aggressive treatments that help you to fight your disease.
+Palliative care teams are experts in treating the symptoms of head and neck cancer.
+They allow you to manage the aggressive treatments that help you to fight your disease.

 The team works together with your other doctors as well as physical therapists, speech therapists, dieticians and social workers.
-The team specialists also treat your anxiety, depression and other emotional side effects that may result from your treatments.
+The team also treats your anxiety, depression and other emotional side effects that may result from your treatments.

-In addition, they will help you and your loved ones to make both large and small decisions.
-They will enhance communication between you, your family and your other doctors, and help you to clarify your goals for care.
+The team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.
+They will help you and your loved ones to make both large and small decisions, and they will enhance communication between you, your family and your other doctors, and help you to clarify your goals for care.

 How to Get Palliative Care